 Clinical and Research Background

-Dr. Reddi’s previous research areas include: (1) myeloid neoplasms secondary to plasma cell myeloma therapy; (2) IgG4-related disease and scleroderma; (3) composite B-cell and T-cell lymphoid neoplasms; (4) extramedullary tumors after bone marrow stem cell transplantation.
-She was selected as Howard Hughes medical intern to conduct research on p63 isoform, ΔNp63α and squamous cell carcinoma at the National Institute of Health.
+Dr. Reddi’s previous research areas include: (1) myeloid neoplasms secondary to plasma cell myeloma therapy; (2) IgG4-related disease and scleroderma; (3) composite B-cell and T-cell lymphoid neoplasms; (4) extramedullary tumors after bone marrow stem cell transplantation; (5) follicular lymphoma with marginal zone differentiation; (6) Immunoglobulin G4 (IgG4) positive plasma cells in chronic liver disease.
+She worked as a Howard Hughes medical intern to conduct research on p63 isoform, ΔNp63α and squamous cell carcinoma at the National Institute of Health.

 Board Certified in Anatomic Pathology, Clinical Pathology and Hematology (Pathology)

 Acting Assistant Professor, Department of Pathology, University of Washington School of Medicine, Seattle, WA, 2019 - Present

 Clinical Instructor, Department of Pathology, University of Washington School of Medicine, Seattle, WA, 2016 - 2019

 Staff Pathologist (Fee Basis), Puget Sound VA Health Care System, Seattle, WA, 2016-Present

 Staff Pathologist, Phoenix VA Health Care System, Phoenix, AZ 2014